josephsl/addonUpdater/readme.md

 * Not all add-ons come with development releases.
 If you are not getting updates after choosing to install development versions of an add-on, switch to stable channel for affected add-ons.
 * On some systems (particularly computers joined to a corporate domain), add-on update check functionality may not work properly, therefore add-on updates must be downloaded manually.
 * Some features require NVDA to be installed on the computer, ideally on a computer running Windows 10 or later.
+* Some add-on releases include SHA256 hash values for checking add-on package integrity, and if the hash value does not match, add-on updating will fail.

 ## Add-on settings